Nandagiri, Rishita ORCID: 0000-0003-4424-769X, Senderowicz, Leigh and Sigle-Rushton, Wendy

 - Accepted Version

-Pending embargo until 1 January 2100.
+Repository staff only until 11 September 2026.
 Available under License Creative Commons Attribution Non-commercial.
 Download (369kB) |

 Abstract

 This special issue focuses on reproductive justice (RJ) as a framework for feminist research and activism.
-The introduction provides an overview of when and why the framework was developed, outlining the ways it challenged and extended the way reproductive rights were understood and approached by feminist scholars and activists, and articulating its productive potential.
+The introduction provides an overview of when and why the RJ framework was developed, outlines the ways it challenged and extended the way reproductive rights were understood and approached by feminist scholars and activists, and articulaties its productive potential.
 RJ’s relevance for identifying and responding to the breadth of rights violations taking place across the globe today can only be grasped with a firm understanding of its scope and foundational concepts, such as intersectionality.
 Its expanded scope, conceptual complexity, and epistemological orientation make RJ incompatible with the neoclassical rational-choice paradigm, but points of resonance with other frameworks provide possibilities for its integration and contribution both to knowledge and to the development of a feminist methodology in economics.
-The papers in this special issue represent some of the first efforts to take forward this important project.
+The contributions to this special issue represent some of the first efforts to take forward this important project.

 Item Type: | Article |